krishaamer/green-filter-research/research/literature/design.md

 Neri Oxman’s expressions: “ecology-indifferent” “naturing”“mother naturing” “design is a practice of letting go of all that is unneccesary” “nature should be our single client”

-speculative design use imagination
+-   Speculative design
+-   Use imagination
 -   Societal movements change things: implication for design: build a community
 -   Processes sustain things: implication for design: built an app

 ### Experience Design {#experience-design}

-“People buy experiences, not technology.”
+-   Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
+(Michael Abrash (2017))

-— Loaning terminology from service design, the user journey within an app needs to consider about touchpoint on the way to a state of success.
+Loaning terminology from service design, the user journey within an app needs to consider about touchpoint on the way to a state of success.

-Mobile App Design There’s a number of user interface design patterns that have provide successful across a range of social media apps, copied from one to another, to the extent that the largest social media apps share a similar look and feature set.
+### Mobile App Design {#mobile-app-design}

+There’s a number of user interface design patterns that have provide successful across a range of social media apps, copied from one to another, to the extent that the largest social media apps share a similar look and feature set.

+-   Mobile-first

-Mobile-first Provides a community for pooling money with like-minded investors Social Educational Edutainment Fun Stories section like IG / app store Common UI parts.
+-   Provides a community for pooling money with like-minded investors

+-   Social

+-   Educational

+-   Edutainment

+-   Fun

+-   Stories section like IG / app store

+-   Common UI parts.
 Feed.
 Stories.
 By using common UI parts from social media users have an easier time to accept the innovative parts. add Viz charts.
 Avatars are increasingly common and new generations are used to talking to computers.

-Karina from Korea(aespa, 2020).
+-   Karina from Korea (aespa (2020)).
 It makes sense your sustainability assistant would talk to you.
 Studies show gen N is speaking to computers all the time.
 Interacting with the user is on the rise.
 For example, Chime makes tipping suggestions on the place of purchase.

 ### The Concept of ‘Nudge’ {#the-concept-of-nudge}